Sudo-Aju/AliPayBot/README.md

 # Overview

-**Zhi Fu Bao (支付宝)** is an autonomous customer-assistance robot designed to improve shopping experiences by combining mobile robotics, facial recognition, and digital payment systems.
+**AliPay Bot (支付宝)** is an autonomous customer-assistance robot designed to improve shopping experiences by combining mobile robotics, facial recognition, and digital payment systems.

 The robot follows customers around a store, recognizes them using facial recognition, and provides a personalized experience by calling customers by their name.